lewj85/jessesort/README.md

 2. Merge Phase

 Merge all stacks until 1 remains.
-This currently utilizes Powersort's near-optimal merge strategy of grouping bands for merging by their lengths.
-We first merge any bands with lengths <= 2^1, then with lengths <= 2^2, 2^3, 2^4, etc.
+This currently utilizes Powersort's near-optimal merge strategy that considers 3 consecutive subarrays at a time.
+We check if merging Y and Z is beneficial before merging with X, preventing an unbalanced merge tree.

 NOTE: A faster merge policy (Huffman?) may replace this.
-Testing is underway.
-We also find naive adjacent merging sometimes surpasses Powersort merging logic, possibly due to the natural pattern of (roughly) sorted lengths produced by Patience Sort.
+Testing is underway!

 ## Preprint